 A typical class meeting will be broken up between short quizzes, discussions, and lectures.
-The beginning and middle will be used to discuss current new topics related to weather modification or showing of short videos.
-The class will cover several different major topics in applied weather modification.
-Quizzes will be given to build upon classroom work and assess understanding of the material.
+The beginning and middle will be used to discuss current new topics related to field projects and scientific observations or showing of short videos.
+Quizzes will be given to ensure class reading is reviewed by students.
 Concepts and tools will be introduced in a problematic fashion, which means that things will be presented when and to such an extent that they are necessary to address the topic.